-Should a Subscriber or an Applicant determine that a Private Key has or could have been compromised, they must promptly make a revocation request.
+Should a Subscriber determine that a Private Key has or could have been compromised, the Subscriber must promptly submit a Revocation Request.

-4.9.5 Time within Which CA Shall Process the Revocation Request the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
+4.9.5 Time within Which CA Shall Process the Revocation Request

+Within 24 hours after receiving a Certificate Problem Report, the CA shall investigate the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.